markguinn/silverstripe-shop-downloadable/README.md

 Requirements
 ------------
-- Can be applied to a Product or ProductVariation or both
+- Can be applied to a Product or ProductVariation or both (FAIL: ProductVariation is currently untested)
 	* If a variation is purchased, all files from both variation and main product become available for download.
+(FAIL)
 - Any number and type of file can be associated with a Product
 - Downloads are available immediately on receipt screen if paying by credit card
 - Downloads are available on the order history
-- All historical downloads are available from a central screen in the account area
+- All historical downloads are available from a central screen in the account area (FAIL)
 - Can download files individually or any combination in a zip archive
 	* We should keep the zip files around for a few days so we don't recreate them all the time
 	* Cron job to delete old files